-Program Description: The County currently administers fourtwo density bonus programs, including the State Density bonus program, and the County Supplemental Density Bonus Program, and the Rental and Ownership Housing Opportunity Area Density Bonus Programs.
+Program Description: The County currently administers four density bonus programs, including the State Density bonus program, the County Supplemental Density Bonus Program, and the Rental and Ownership Housing Opportunity Area Programs.
 These programs will be continued.
 Additionally, the County will evaluate the programs and determine if they could be expanded or modified to create additional opportunities for housing.

-Timeline: Ongoing; evaluation by 2026
+Ongoing; evaluation by 2026

+Permit Sonoma

+Departmental Budget

-Objective: 50 new affordable units during the planning period, concentrated in areas near transit, amenities, and access to opportunities
+50 new affordable units during the planning period

+Concentrated in USAs near transit, amenities, and access to opportunities